 o This limit doesn't include the Root level or the subscription level.

 Each directory is given a single top-level management group called the root management group.
 The root management group is built into the hierarchy to have all management groups and subscriptions fold up to it.
 This root management group allows for global policies and Azure role assignments to be applied at the directory level.
-The Azure AD Global Administrator needs to elevate themselves to the User Access Administrator role of this root group initially.
-After elevating access, the administrator can assign any Azure role to other directory users or groups to manage the hierarchy.
-As administrator, you can assign your own account as owner of the root management group.
+The Azure AD Global Administrator needs to initially elevate themselves to this root group's User Access Administrator role.
+After elevating access, the administrator can assign Azure roles to other directory users or groups to manage the hierarchy.
+As an administrator, you can assign your own account as the owner of the root management group.

 Important facts about the root management Group

-• All subscriptions and management groups fold up to the one root management group within the directory.
+All subscriptions and management groups fold up into one root management group within the directory.

 o All resources in the directory fold up to the root management group for global management.

-o new subscriptions are automatically defaulted to the root management group when created.
+New subscriptions automatically default to the root management group when created.

 o Everyone who has access to a subscription can see the context of where that subscription is in the hierarchy.